How to Use Rich Media & Add Visual Appeal to Emails

-- Images from unknown senders are blocked by most email clients until the subscriber enables auto-download.
+- Most email clients block images from unknown senders until the subscriber enables auto-download.
 In this case, the subscriber will see empty boxes in place of your awesome images.
 ALT text is, therefore, a must to describe your images in words.

 - There are ISPs that filter out emails with too many images.
 Make sure you maintain the 80:20 text-to-image ratio.

 A GIF is a set of images that change in a pre-set duration and give the impression of animation.
 In emails, a GIF can help to enhance engagement, reinforce your message and fit larger amounts of content in lesser space without making the space look cluttered.
 Icing on the cake?
 GIFs are easy to create using a free gif maker tool and enjoy solid support from email clients.

 In this email from Bonobos, they have promoted their printed range of shirts through an amazing GIF.
 It not only grabs attention but also encourages the subscriber to click-through.

 How to add a GIF to your email?

 Upload the GIF containing all the frames to the server and copy the URL.

 Use the “img src” code and subsequently insert the following source code of HTML: